PriyankaSuruguri/House_Price_Prediction/README.md

 - Mean Absolute Error (MAE): Measures the average absolute difference between predicted and actual values.
 - Mean Squared Error (MSE): Indicates the average squared difference between predicted and actual values.
 - R-squared (R²): Explains the proportion of variance in the target variable captured by the model.
 The results indicate that the model provides reasonable predictions, with strong correlations observed between input features and house prices.
+Visualizations such as scatter plots, heatmaps, and distplots reveal clear patterns that validate the model's assumptions.

-## Conclusion
+# Conclusion
 This project highlights the effectiveness of Linear Regression in predicting house prices based on key features.
 While the model performs well, further improvements could include incorporating additional features, handling potential outliers, or experimenting with more complex algorithms.
 The insights derived from this analysis can guide real estate professionals and policy-makers in making informed decisions.